ZcashFoundation/zebra/book/src/dev/continuous-integration.md

 4. Repeat step 3 until the dependency warnings are fixed.
 Adding a single `skip-tree` exception can resolve multiple warnings.

-### Fixing Disk Full Errors
+### Fixing Disk Full Errors and Zcash Parameter Download Timeouts

 If the Docker cached state disks are full, increase the disk sizes in:
 - [deploy-gcp-tests.yml](https://github.com/ZcashFoundation/zebra/blob/main/.github/workflows/deploy-gcp-tests.yml)
 - [continous-delivery.yml](https://github.com/ZcashFoundation/zebra/blob/main/.github/workflows/continous-delivery.yml)

-If the GitHub Actions disks are full, follow these steps until the errors are fixed:
+If the GitHub Actions disks are full, follow these steps until the errors are fixed, or the Zcash Parameter downloads timeout without any network errors:
 1. Update your branch to the latest `main` branch, this builds with all the latest dependencies in the `main` branch cache
 2. Clear the GitHub Actions cache for the failing branch
 3. Clear the GitHub Actions caches for all the branches and the `main` branch

+You can skip the first step if the error is also happening on the `main` branch.

 If the `*-sprout-and-sapling-params` caches are around 765 MB, they are the correct size.
 There is no need to clear them, the replacement cache will be the same size.